 - List the materials and explain your choice.

-- When you write the procedure in points or as a paragraph, remember to describe each step on the go.
+- Remember to describe each step on the go when you write the procedure in points or as a paragraph.

-- The critical part that examiners look for in your report is the proof of your study being ethical.
-It is best to explicitly mention how the participants filled the Informed Consent Form and reference the appendix with the same copies (inclusive of Consent Forms, Briefs, and Debriefs).
+- The critical part that examiners look for in your report is proof that your study is ethical.
+It is best to mention how the participants filled out the Informed Consent Form and reference the appendix with the exact copies (including Consent Forms, Briefs, and Debriefs).

 - This component of your report showcases your interpretation of the data.
-This is considered a challenging part since students fail to apply accurate statistics for their data, thereby losing maximum marks in this section.
+This is challenging since students must apply accurate statistics for their data, thereby losing maximum marks in this section.
 Below mentioned are the steps you must follow to guarantee you're on the safe side.

 - You are required to apply both Descriptive and Inferential Statistics appropriately (Read that again).